hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/authorization/1-todos-table-permissions.md

 ## Update permission

+We will only allow the is_completed column to be updated by a user.

 Now click on edit icon for "update" permissions.
 In the pre-update custom check, choose `With same custom checks as insert`.

 And under column update permissions, select the `is_completed` column.